DarshanaUOP/ArtCircle/README.md

 and it has integrated with mySQl database, so you are required to run XAMP OR WAMP Server on your computer.

 ### DESCRIPTION
-This is a Java UI application that is devoped for collect all small transactions in any society, company or use as your private volate recorder.
+This is a Java UI application that is devoped for collect all small transactions in any society, company or use as your private wallet recorder.